 Afloat’s fishery seemed huge, centered at the confluence of the Tomo and Gavilan rivers and including over 20 private lakes (oxbows and lagoons that are cut off from the main river).
 There are miles and miles of productive water up and down the Tomo and up the Gavilan.
 We only fished two of the private lakes but the fishing was as good or better than the river.
 We could have fished those lakes every day without hitting all of them, without making a cast in the main river or its lagoons.
 With so much water and a short, three month fishing season, fishing pressure is the last of our concerns.

 Every day of the trip, each of us raised several fish over 15 lbs.
 While we managed to land a lot of these, we lost even more.
-When hooked, some would beeline into submerged brush, laughing at our 10 weights.
+When hooked, some would beeline into submerged brush despite being latched to 9 or 10 weight rods.
 Each of us also had fish break straight 50 lb tippet while we tried to keep them out of the sticks.
 We also lost some huge fish that simply shook the hook.
 These fish emphatically deserve every bit of their reputation as aggressive, tackle-busting, badass predators.

 Peacocks often school, either congregating around preferred structure or hunting as a team.
 Because of that, a hooked fish is usually trailed by other fish, offering the second angler an easy opportunity and accounting for a lot of double hookups.
 In fact, most of the biggest fish tend to hunt in pairs and we often had back-to-back hookups on the big boys.
 At one point I was hooked up to a 2.5 lb butterfly and a huge fish chased it all the way to the boat, smashing it over and over again trying to eat it!
 I have no idea how much that fish weighed, but I know it takes a heckuva bass to eat a 2.5 lber.